acycliq/cellpose/howto.md

     >>>
     >>> exit()
 ```
+You can now use the software in exactly the same manner as the official release.

 #### NOTES
 I wouldnt remove the official release of cellpose straight away.
 I would keep both on my system (in different envs) and run 2 or 3 basic examples on both.